Introduction to C Commands

 Basic C Commands

-Below is some basic C Command that are as follows:
+Below is some basic C Command that is as follows:

-1. #include: This is the main header file preprocessor command which includes standard input and output header file such as stdio.h from the C library repository before the program is compiled.
+1. #include: The main header file preprocessor command, which includes standard input and output header files such as “stdio.h” from the C library repository, is used before compiling the program.

-2. int main(): This C command, as in most of the programming languages is the main function which is generally the starting point of the program execution.
+2. int main(): This C command, as in most programming languages, is the main function which is generally the starting point of the program execution.
 All other methods and functions are called once the primary main () is executed.

-3. {: These are the curly braces which are not only C language specific but are common in any programming language.
+3. {: These are the curly braces that are not only C language specific but are common in any programming language.
 This indicates the beginning of a method or a function definition.

-4. /* abc*/: The text written inside the /* and */ will be treated as comments and won’t be used for execution or compilation.
+4. /* abc*/: The text inside the /* and */ will be treated as comments and not used for execution or compilation.
 This is just to give a clear understanding to the programmer about the complexities.

 5. Printf: This C command is used to print the output to the console screen.